All about Closure of Companies

 - The company’s trade creditors, alternatively

-- Each and every Contributor to the Company or
+- Every Contributor to the Company or

 - The Central Government, the State Government, or